madskristensen/MarkSite/src/pages/Languages/aspnet.md

 />

 ## Open source
-ASP.NET 5 is completely open source from the compiler to the runtime and the core libraries that make up the ASP.NET Framework.
+Found a bug or got a new idea?
+Open an issue or send a pull request.
+All of the ASP.NET and .NET Core CLR runtime components as well the Azure SDKs for any language are all on GitHub and taking contributions.
+Get involved today!

 It's all on [GitHub](https://github.com/aspnet/home/) and pull requests are more than welcome.

 ## Razor
 The ASP.NET Razor syntax allows you to inline C# directly inside